 No they won’t be cooked through as of yet but not to worry, they will when you pressure cook them.

-- Use a wooden spatula to deglaze your pot, to scrape the stuck on bits of meat off the bottom off.
+- Use a wooden spatula to deglaze so you don’t get the burn notice on your pot.
+They’re great to scrape the stuck on bits of meat off the bottom off in step 2.

 Lemon chicken Instant Pot recipe